Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/environment-setup.md

+---
+description: Follow along to setup your computer for working with IoT Developer Kits.
+---

 # IoT Developer Kit Environment Setup

 All Losant IoT Developer Kits use an ESP8266 based WiFi development board.
 Before you can flash the required firmware to these devices, you must setup your environment with the proper development tools.
 The below instructions will walk you through installing all necessary 3rd party tools.
 These instructions only need to be followed once, and the same environment can be used for all Losant IoT developer kits.